clemsonacm/website/content/officers.md

 ### Sloan Nietert

-A puzzle enthusiast and avid programmer, Sloan is a sophomore studying math and computer science.
-He enjoys hiking and competing with the Clemson programming team.
+A puzzle enthusiast and avid programmer, Sloan is a junior studying math and computer science.
+He enjoys climbing and competing with the Clemson programming team.

 Treasurer
 ---------

-### Andre Robinson
+### André Robinson

-Andre is a freshman CS major who, like his predecessor, is an AFROTC cadet hoping to become a cyber operations officer after graduation.
+André is a sophomore CS major who, like his predecessor, is an AFROTC cadet hoping to become a cyber operations officer after graduation.
 His heaviest interests in computer science are network security and artificial intelligence.

 Secretary
 ---------

-### Samuel Bowen
+### Garrett Springer

-Sam is a senior Computer Science major with a minor in Business Administration.
-He is optimistic about the field of Virtual/Augmented Reality and intends to start his own company in that field.
+Garrett is a double major in Biology and CS who hopes to work in bioinformatics.
+His hobbies are playing chess and hiking with his dog.

 Advisor